 The minimum of each instructional salary range is set by level of education and is the base salary amount for faculty meeting the degree level.
-A higher salary may be granted at the discretion of the President, or their designee, and approved by the District Board of Trustees.
+In general, new hires will be placed on step one (1) of the appropriate grade in accordance with the framework.
+At the discretion of the President, or their designee, with approval by the District Board of Trustees, new employees may be hired above the minimum range for their position to a maximum of step four (4).